Michigan Medicaid for Seniors & Long-Term Care

 Michigan's primary alternative to nursing facility placement is the MI Choice Waiver, authorized under Section 1915(c) of the Social Security Act.
 MI Choice serves individuals who meet nursing facility level of care but prefer — and can safely receive — services in a home or community setting.
 MDHHS administers MI Choice through regional waiver agents, often Prepaid Inpatient Health Plans (PIHPs).

-PACE — the Program of All-Inclusive Care for the Elderly — is available in several Michigan counties.
+PACE — the Program of All-Inclusive Care for the Elderly — is available in several Michigan counties, including Wayne, Oakland, Macomb, Ingham, Genesee, and Kent, among others.
 PACE serves individuals age 55 and older who meet nursing facility level of care and can safely live in the community with PACE supports.
-Participating counties include Wayne, Oakland, Macomb, Ingham, Genesee, and Kent, among others.
+PACE replaces both Medicare and Medicaid for enrolled members — the PACE organization becomes the single point of care, providing primary care, specialist care, hospital care, therapy, prescription drugs, meals, transportation, and personal care through one coordinated plan.

 Many Michigan seniors qualify for both Medicare and Medicaid — called dual eligibles.
-Michigan operates MI Health Link, an integrated care program that coordinates medical care, behavioral health, and long-term services for dual eligibles in select counties.
-MI Health Link assigns enrollees to an integrated plan that handles all Medicare and Medicaid services through one care team and one plan.
+As of January 1, 2026, Michigan replaced its former MI Health Link demonstration (which ended December 31, 2025) with MI Coordinated Health (MICH), a Highly Integrated Dual Eligible Special Needs Plan (HIDE D-SNP) that coordinates medical care, behavioral health, and long-term services for dual eligibles in participating counties.
+Most former MI Health Link enrollees were automatically transitioned to MICH; dual eligibles can opt out if they prefer to keep separate Medicare and Medicaid coverage.

 Spousal protection and estate recovery